- Reserve books

 - Printing and photocopying assistance

 The service desk offers many resources that students and professors need.
-We keep books on reserve that were selected by professors for specific classes, and we lend these books to the students for a period of 2 hours.
-We can also help you with any questions regarding the library and we offer 20-minute lightning tours if you want to learn about the most important areas and services of the library.
+We keep books on reserve that have been selected by professors for specific classes, and we lend these books to the students for a period of 2 hours.
+We can also help you with any questions about the Library and we offer 20-minute lightning tours if you want to learn about the most important Library areas and services.
 The Library staff at the service desk can give you access to group study rooms and help you book them for specific times.
-We also offer computer and printing assistance, and sell copy cards that are required to print or copy documents.
+We also offer computer and printing assistance.

 What we offer:

 - Research guides created by librarians to help you start your research

 - Appointment with a librarian for one-on-one research assistance

 We have created research guides to give you a starting point for your research.
 These guides are organized by discipline and contain resources that were selected to help you find the information you need to complete your assignments.
 If you are not sure where to start your research or want some guidance on how to use the research guides, come by the service desk for some research assistance.
 We can help you find resources such as journal articles and books, search online databases and manage your bibliography.
 If you require information that is more specific or in-depth, or are working on a thesis, you can make an appointment with one of the librarians to receive one-on-one research assistance.
 You can make an appointment with a librarian by contacting the Library service desk in person, by phone (613-236-1393 x 2357), or by email: email@example.com.